3D Print

 I describe the printer more in depth here as well as some improvements I have made.
 All 3D printers have and a selection of software to get started.

-There are some security issues with all 3D printers if the thermostat falls of the hotend, then the printer keeps heating, as the software believes that the printer is too cold, therefore 3D printers should not run unattended.
-Do not let this scare you, but a smokedetector is mandatory as a minimum.
-A large print can easily take 36 hours or more, and you can not be pressent all the time.
-I have worked on a firefly who turns off the printer if it smokes, or becomes too hot, another solution I look at is a thermal fuse, mounted In a porcelain connector.
-Adding a mosfet for hotbed and heating element can remove the current load from the printers pcb.
+There are some security issues with all 3D printers if the thermostat falls off the hotend, then the printer keeps heating, as the software believes that the printer is too cold, therefore 3D printers should not run unattended.
+Do not let this scare you, but a smoke detector is mandatory as a minimum.
+A large print can easily take 36 hours or more, and you can not be present all the time.
+I have worked on a firefly who turns off the printer if it smokes, or becomes too hot, another solution I look at is a thermal fuse, mounted in a porcelain connector.
+Adding a MOSFET for hotbed and heating element can remove the current load from the printer's PCB.